Knights' War: Imperial knights

 Conditions in Germany were not like conditions in England.
 In England, the War of the Roses (1455–1485) that brought Henry VII to the throne had spelled the end of the feudal aristocracy.
-Prior to the reign of Henry VII the feudal aristocracy had free hand in ruling England.
+Prior to the reign of Henry VII the feudal aristocracy had free hand in ruling the country.
 On the throne, Henry VII sought to strengthen and centralize his government.
 To do that he needed funds.
 When his predecessors on the English throne had attempted to raise additional funds, they sought to obtain additional lands for the crown.
 Under the feudal system, more land would result in more income.
-However, Henry VII realized that a more efficient way of raising money for his government was to tax the income of the rising class of merchants—especially those in the trade in wool and woolen cloth.
-Indeed, as a "good businessman" and as a politician, Henry VII was aware that "to enrich the merchants was to enrich himself through increased customs duties" At the same time, Henry VII would "win the gratitude of the business classes.
+However, the king realized that a more efficient way of raising money for his government was to tax the income of the rising class of merchants—especially those in the trade in wool and woolen cloth.
+Indeed, as a "good businessman" and as a politician, Henry VII was aware that "to enrich the merchants was to enrich himself through increased customs duties".
+At the same time, Henry VII would "win the gratitude of the business classes".
 It was this mechanism that weakened and finally ruined the feudal system in England.

 In Germany, however, the same conditions did not exist.
-There was no strong central government in Germany to collect custom duties on trade.
+There was no strong central government in Germany to collect customs duties on trade.
 Instead, income from trade flowed directly back to the feudal lords located in the various principalities and fiefdoms throughout Germany.
 With Germany divided into a patchwork of small kingdoms and fiefdoms, governmental power lay securely under the control of local feudal lords.
 In order to bring about the reforms they wanted, the knights needed the united support of both the cities and the peasantry.
 However, this united support proved to be elusive.
 The peasantry distrusted the knights almost as much as the higher nobility.
 Only a plan that included a total abolition of serfdom, bondage, and the privileges of the nobility could induce the peasantry to join the knights in the struggle for reform.